khishh/team-management-app/README.md

 # team-management-app

-A simple Team Management Web application built with Django. (take-home assignment)
+A simple Team Management Web application built with Django.
+This task was given as a take-home assignment where I spent approximately 15 hours.

 ## TODO